Labor, Greens, Fisticuffs.

 The poll was titled: "With A Week To Go: ALP Set To Win Victorian Election With Reduced Majority"

 Sound like a close one?
-The most I could find is an article where the Lib's had almost got "
+The most I could find is an article where the Lib's had almost got "a glimmer of hope".

 "A handful of votes in a handful of seats could mean the Greens Party leaders wake up on Sunday with Ted Baillieu as Premier".